 Paula has also held a lecturing role at Southern Cross University as part of their Masters of Practicing Accountants.
 Paula holds a Bachelor of Economics (Accounting) and is a Certified Practicing Accountant.

-Cell Care is majority owned by funds managed and advised by CHAMP Private Equity.
+Cell Care is majority owned by funds managed by CPE Capital (formerly CHAMP Private Equity).

 CPE Capital and its affiliated fund entities have deployed approximately A$3.8 billion of investor commitments since 1987.
 CPE Capital has one of the largest dedicated buyout teams in the region and is Australasia’s most experienced private capital manager, having made 75 platform investments during its 32 year history.
 CPE Capital undertakes control buyout transactions, enters into founder partnerships and provides growth investments for mid-market companies in Australasia, including those which possess significant offshore operations or ambitions.